BehaviorTree/btcpp_website/docs/tutorial-basics/tutorial_12_groot2.md

 ### Version 4.3.6 or later

-The implementation of the "to_json" function has no limitations in terms of name and namespace, as long it can be casted to `std::function<void(nlohmann::json&, const Pose2D&)>`, for instance:
+The implementation of the "to_json" function has can have any name or namespace, but it must conform to the signature `void(nlohmann::json&, const T&)`.

+For instance:

 ```cpp
 void PoseToJson(nlohmann::json& dest, const Pose2D& pose) {